 An HTTP method is idempotent if an identical request can be made once or several times in a row with the same effect while leaving the server in the same state.
-In other words, an idempotent method should not have any side-effects (except for keeping statistics).
+In other words, an idempotent method should not have any side effects — unless those side effects are also idempotent.
 Implemented correctly, the

 DELETE methods are idempotent, but not the

 POST method.
 All safe methods are also idempotent.